khanhduy1407/khanhduy1407/README.md

 ## 🤷‍♂️ Who I am

-Hi there, my name is NKDuy, I'm from Vietnam.
-I joined this IT community in 2020, when I was in the 2nd semester of 11th grade.
-By the time I went to college (in 2021), I started to like open source ❤️.
+Hi there, my name is NKDuy.
+I'm from Vietnam.
+I joined this IT community in 2020, the 2nd semester of 11th grade.
+By the time I went to college (in 2021), I had started to like open source ❤️.

 Currently, I am programming software and writing some support libraries for other developers to work more conveniently and economically.

-My favorite programming language are JavaScript/TypeScript, Java.
+My favorite programming languages are JavaScript/TypeScript and Java.

 ## 🚀 Languages and Tools: